Superradiance and Subradiance in Dense Atomic Gases: An Integrated Method: Introduction

-Due to the interacting many-body nature of the problem, the dimensionality of the Hilbert space for an ensemble with $N$ particles grows exponentially as $2^N$, making theoretical approaches and numerical calculations challenging.
-Efforts have been made to reduce the complexity of the problem, including the case where all atoms are assumed to be within a volume of sidelength much smaller than the transition wavelength such that the system is described by the symmetric Dicke states \cite{dicke1954,gross1982,dicke_superradiance1,dicke_superradiance2,dicke_superradiance3}.
-Other methods rely on classical treatment \cite{Lehmberg_Paper1,Lehmberg_Paper2}, restricting the system to singly-excited states \cite{single_excitation_scully,single_excitation_1,single_excitation_2,single_excitation_3,single_excitation_4,single_excitation_5,single_excitation_6}, or considering ensembles with a small number of particles such that quantum Monte-Carlo wave function techniques can be applied \cite{few_atoms_charmichael_2,few_atoms_charmichael,ana2020_fewatoms}.
+The purpose of this article is to develop a formalism that approximates large-sample superradiance while incorporating full quantum effects.
+Standard approaches, such as the coupled-dipole model, typically rely on tracing out the electromagnetic degrees of freedom and deriving a master equation for the $N$ interacting atoms.
+However, this model features a Hilbert space whose size increases exponentially as $2^N$, posing significant challenges for both theoretical approaches and numerical calculations.
+In this work, we demonstrate that our method differs from the conventional coupled-dipole model in several key aspects, as detailed in Appendices \ref{app:A} and \ref{app:B}.
+Efforts have been made to reduce the complexity of the problem, including the case where all atoms are assumed to be within a volume of side length much smaller than the transition wavelength such that the system is described by the symmetric Dicke states \cite{dicke1954,gross1982,dicke_superradiance1,dicke_superradiance2,dicke_superradiance3}.
+Other methods to describe collective effects rely on classical simulations \cite{javanainen2014,lee2016}, restricting the system to singly-excited states \cite{single_excitation_scully,single_excitation_1,single_excitation_2,single_excitation_3,single_excitation_4,single_excitation_5,single_excitation_6}, considering ensembles with a small number of particles such that quantum Monte-Carlo wave function techniques can be applied \cite{few_atoms_charmichael_2,few_atoms_charmichael,ana2020_fewatoms}, or neglecting high-order correlations via a cumulant expansion of the equations of motion ~\cite{cumulant_expansion_3,cumulant_expansion_4,cumulant_expansion_5,cumulant_expansion_6,cumulant_expansion_7}.
 The methods above reduce the full Hilbert space to a low-dimensional, relevant subspace and therefore make the problem feasible to solve, at the expense of compromising its applicability to systems with certain prerequisites.
 Recent studies exploit the system’s behavior at the initial time to predict the universal properties of superradiance for inverted ensembles with large number of atoms \cite{masson2021,robicheaux2021}.
 While these formalisms do not require to solve the full time evolution of the system, they provide no information about the magnitude of the superradiant burst or the late time dynamics of the atomic ensemble.